Quantized nonlinear Hall effect from chiral monopole: Nonlinear Hall response

-where Hall current frequency $\omega_j$ is either $\omega_j=0$ or $\omega_j=2\omega_0$, with $\omega_0$ being the electric field frequency.
-Note that in Eq. \eqref{eq:curr}, we deliberately dismissed linear in $\mathbf{E}$ contribution due to its proportionality to net Berry curvature $\sum_\eta\mathbf{\Omega}_\eta$, which is known to vanish in TR invariant systems.
-The second order response in Eq. \eqref{eq:curr} accounts both for anomalous velocity and for the shift of Fermi surface in the course of applied electric field $\mathbf{E}$ (see Fig. \ref{fig:pockets}a).
-In the extreme driving limit where $\tau_{\eta}>>\tau_{-\eta}$, we have a net nonlinear dc current from Berry curvature monopole, as a reduction of so-called 'Berry curvature dipole' \cite{Berry_curvature_dipole} nonlinear Hall current.
+Note that in Eq. \eqref{eq:Hcurr} we deliberately dismissed linear in $\mathbf{E}$ contribution due to its proportionality to net Berry curvature $\sum_\eta\mathbf{\Omega}_\eta$, which is known to vanish in TR invariant systems.
+The second order response in Eq. \eqref{eq:Hcurr} accounts both for anomalous velocity and for shift of Fermi surface in the course of applied electric field $\mathbf{E}$ (see Fig. \ref{fig:pockets}a).
+In extreme driving limit where $\tau_{\eta}>>\tau_{-\eta}$, we have a net nonlinear dc current from Berry curvature monopole, as a reduction of so-called 'Berry curvature dipole' \cite{Berry_curvature_dipole} nonlinear Hall current.
 In our setup, it is crucial to have a node-dependent relaxation time $\tau_\eta$ as a probe of chirality imbalance.
-Note also that in Eq. \eqref{eq:curr}, we explicitly neglected $B$-proportional Lorentz force part \cite{Burkov_Hall} from Eq. \eqref{eq:semiclassical}, since it is a higher order correction from the Weyl nodes tilting.